WAUthethird/Marble-Marcher-Community-Edition/game_folder/shaders/shader_documentation.md

 The next line locates the shader code file(on shaders later).
 The next 2 lines define the number of workgroups the shader invocation will have.
 And the 2 lines after define the resolution of the texture used for this shader invocation.
-The last line difines the number of textures this shader stage will write to, you can not read from them, they are WRITE_ONLY.
+The last line defines the number of textures this shader stage will write to, you can not read from them, they are WRITE_ONLY.
 The lines with numbers can hold any expression, and it will be calculated after the shader confing is loaded. there are predefined constants available:
 - `width` and `height` hold the current rendering resolution chosen by the user.
 - `MRRM_scale` holds the downscaling factor of the first stage of Multi-res marching, aka Cone marching.